Updated: Jun 17

 GROWING & COOKING TIPS

 Many recipes that contain hazelnuts are in development in my little home kitchen.
-Some of my best "creations" so far are with homemade cretons spread (replacing bread crumbs as a gluten free version), silverbeet pesto, granola cereals, maple leaf biscuits, chocolate chip cookies and dessert fondue.
-I love them roasted for topping on pastas, vegetables, salads, pizzas, soups, yogurt and grilled cheese sandwiches.
-Not only are they a perfect match with the cocoa flavour, they also pair perfectly with maple syrup and honey.
+Some of my best ones so far are with homemade cretons spread (replacing bread crumbs as a gluten-free version), silverbeet pesto, vegetarian pizza, granola cereals, maple leaf biscuits, chocolate chip cookies and chocolate fondue.
+I love them roasted for topping on pasta, vegetables, salads, pizzas, soups, yogurt and grilled cheese sandwiches.
+Not only are they a perfect match with the cocoa flavour, but they also pair perfectly with maple syrup and honey.
 Their pleasant crunchy texture and unique taste can enhance the flavour and nutrition of any dish.
-You can also simply crack and eat them fresh and raw with a crispy apple cider, with a good cheese, fruits and wine, there is no limit really (except, of course, to those allergic to nuts).
-More tips about hazelnut healthy eating here.
+You can also crack and eat them raw with a crispy apple cider, with good cheese, fruits and wine, there is no limit really (except, of course, to those allergic to nuts).

 Going completely nuts with hazelnuts • Photography © Bottle and Brush Studio 2020-21

 Bindi gave me a little bag of each variety of shelled hazelnuts to use in my food photography projects.
 I call them my little still-life photography "beads" and they certainly have been used well as some of these photos were selected in Foodelia competitions!

 Still life "beads" added to compositions • Photography © Bottle and Brush Studio 2022